 Within the Mowgli team, Alicja is responsible for the operations and administration of the all aspects of the unique Mowgli Mentoring Experience (MME) programmes as well as supporting the members of the Mowgli Family Network (alumni).
 To consolidate her Mowgli project management experience she obtained an industry standard Prince 2 Certificate in Project Management in 2013.

-Sarah joined the Mowgli Mentoring team in December 2014 and currently holds the position of Outreach and Fundraising Officer.
-Prior to joining Mowgli, Sarah was introduced to Mowgli’s unique mentoring programs while working as outreach officer for Adam Smith International on the Forsa project in North Africa, as well as supporting the delivery of conferences and assisting with communication as the project manager within CJD Morocco.
+Sarah joined the Mowgli Mentoring team in December 2014 and currently holds the position of Senior Project Coordinator.
+Prior to joining Mowgli, Sarah was introduced to Mowgli’s unique mentoring programs while working as outreach officer for Adam Smith International on the Forsa project in North Africa, as well as supporting the delivery of conferences and assisting with communication as the Project Manager within CJD Morocco.

-After gaining a political science diploma and a master degree in Marketing and Trade in 2012, Sarah was able to gain experience and satisfy her passion for travel while working for Anil international in India as marketing executive officer.
+After gaining a Political Science diploma and a Masters in Marketing and Trade in 2012, Sarah was able to gain experience and satisfy her passion for travel while working for Anil international in India as Marketing Executive Officer.
 Now based in Casablanca, Morocco, Sarah is responsible for assisting Mowgli’s Operations team to deliver Mowgli’s North Africa programs, as well as supporting Business Development in the region.

 In her free time Sarah enjoys immersing herself in her favourite pursuits which include, travel, geopolitics and photography.
 In her work life, Sarah is dedicated to contributing to the future of the region and strongly believes in the untapped growing potential of the Middle East and North Africa.

-Eva Waweru joined the Mowgli Mentoring team in December 2016 as the Communications and Fundraising Executive.
+Eva Waweru joined the Mowgli Mentoring team in December 2016.
 She is based in Kenya where she is supporting Mowgli's strategy to expand its reach and impact in Africa, and the organisation's program delivery as Communications Manager.
-She has a diverse communication and marketing background ranging from writing to production as well as experience with program management.
+She has a diverse communication and marketing background ranging from writing to production as well as experience with Program management.

 Eva is passionate about entrepreneurship, economic empowerment, poverty alleviation, civil and political rights and farming.

-Eva is a global citizen at heart and plans to explore remote parts of the world, learning different cultures before she can finally settle down in a farm with her family.
+Eva is a global citizen at heart, keen to travel the world and explore different cultures before she can finally settle down in a farm with her family.